 - Students are taught by prominent specialists in the field of civilian and military security issues, in both theory and practice.

 Many of the opportunities are service driven and are especially good for students in:

 BCA students have the opportunity to participate in the Vesalius Internship Program while studying in Brussels.
 The program enables students to gain professional experience while earning academic credit at one of Vesalius College’s prestigious partner organizations in Brussels.
 Vesalius Colleges works with more than 40 companies to provide internship opportunities to students in various areas of study.
 During your internship, you will either tackle a single, independent project or complete a portion of a larger organizational project.
 Whether having full responsibility for a project or working as a team player in a bigger enterprise, you will reap many benefits from this amazing real world experience.

-BRUSSELS RESIDENT DIRECTOR: STEPHANIE GARDNER
+BRUSSELS RESIDENT DIRECTOR: FRANK BILLINGSLEY

 On-site support staff help you adjust to life in your new community and will be your cultural guide through the program.